eferroni/fast-api/README.md

 Adapters:
 - Rest API: created with FastAPI framework.
+- GraphQL: created with FastAPI framework and strawberry.
 - Dictionary Repository: to handle books data.
-- SQLite Repository: to handle books data.
+- SQLite Repository: to handle books data using sqlalchemy.
-- PostgreSQL Repository: to handle books data.
+- PostgreSQL Repository: to handle books data using sqlalchemy.
-- MongoDB Repository: to handle books data.
+- MongoDB Repository: to handle books data using pymongo.

 Goal: create new adapters, like GraphQl and MySQL.